Sports Hall Heating

 Radiant cassettes omit no light, noise or draught output which means they do not interfere with activities

-Radiant Heating Cassettes
+Longwave Radiant Cassettes

 Where a sports facility is used continuously for a good few hours each day, BN Thermic usually recommends a radiant heating system using radiant cassettes which are generally suspended from the ceiling in an evenly distributed grid.
 This creates the ideal sports hall ventilation for air flow.
 Radiant cassettes are particularly well-suited as sports hall heaters because they do not give rise to a significant temperature gradient meaning that the air temperature at high level is virtually the same as it is at floor level.
 The resultant saving in energy costs from the energy efficiency speaks for itself.